 If you’re new here Saturday Snapshots is a series of posts on this blog that are more personal in nature.
 I tell stories, share photos and generally ramble on about the goings on around here.
-This week I’m going to chat a bit about a few of our favorite things while visiting Charleston South Carolina.
-If you just like the crafty stuff, no worries, it will be back on Monday.
+This week I’m going to chat a bit about a few of our favorite things we did while visiting Charleston South Carolina.

 I guess I could subtitle this post “what I did on my summer vacation.
-I always mean to write “Saturday Snapshots” posts on a more regular basis, but somehow get bogged down in my “to do” lists all to often.
-I want to keep up the series because one of the main reasons I got into blogging was to connect with others and I think sharing a bit more about our “real life” helps to do that.
+I always mean to write “Saturday Snapshots” posts on a more regular basis, but somehow get bogged down in my “to do” lists all too often.
+One of the main reasons I got into blogging was to connect with others and I think sharing a bit more about our “real life” helps to do that.
 It also gives me a bit of an opportunity to “write” more, as much as I love typing up sewing tutorials, sometimes it gets a bit too technical for me – like writing a term paper on a thrice weekly basis.

 We booked 2 different hotels in two different cities, then decided to take side trips every few days.
 Back when my kids were small a full week on the beach would have suited them just fine, but now that they are older they like to go out and “do” more things.
 Thus the trip combined “city” days and “beach” days and I think we did a pretty good job of getting the best of both of those worlds.